asutosh223/CSX_450_2_Final_Iowa/README.md

 Regression model can have a naive benchmark model of mean value calculation

 ## Performance/Evaluation Metric
-The problem is solved as a Classification Model.
+The problem is solved as a Regression Model.
 Below are few Evaluation Metric/Models that can be used
-- Confusion Matrix
-- Accuracy Paradox
-- CAP Curve Analysis
+- Adjusted R Squared
+- MSE (mean square error)